 Photo: @shaecycle (via Instagram)

-The Australian Magpie is native to Australia and is notorious for becoming aggressive to passers-by during mating season, most notably walkers and cyclists.
+The Australian Magpie is native to Australia and is notorious for becoming aggressive to passers-by during mating season, most notably to walkers and cyclists.
 In Australia, this occurs in Spring, and the height of the ‘swooping season’ is around September & October each year.
-The Magpies swoop because they feel threated during nesting season and can be so aggressive as to cause skin and eye injuries due to contact with its claws or beaks.
-As we move into the depths of the Swooping Season, here are some of our top tips to help keep you safe from malicious magpies!
+The Magpies swoop because they feel threatened during nesting season.
+They can be so aggressive, they can cause skin and eye injuries from contact with their claws or beaks.
+As we move into the depths of the Swooping Season, here are six of our top tips to help keep you stay safe from malicious magpies!

 Magpies have incredible memory.
-In some instances, it’s been shown they will befriend humans, but they will also attack the same people again and again, or if you happen to look like someone they have attacked before.
+In some instances, it’s been shown they will befriend humans.
+On the other end of the spectrum they will also attack the same people again and again, or attack you if you happen to look like someone they have attacked before!
 Do not harass the magpie or it will remember this behaviour and will just become even more aggressive to humans.

 5. Magpie Survival Kit – Protect your eyes & head